syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if inumber is not in the complex format
+&#35;NUM! - occurs if inumber is not in the complex format

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/51.png](Calculate-functions_images/Calculate-functions_img123.png)

+_IMLOG10_

 ### IMLOG2